Winterization Musts for Western Canada School Buses

 School buses can be exposed to critical winter conditions.
 Winter months can be hard on Western Canada school buses, especially in Alberta.
 The addition of snow, ice, and cold weather to school buses can lead to rust, engine breakdown, and tire damage.
 Coming up with a maintenance strategy is the best plan for keeping drivers and students safe.

 You should inspect the tires of your fleet regularly, but this work becomes more important during winter months.
-When school buses are exposed to ice and snow, tread issues can result in dangerous slipping.
+Any vehicles can having problems slipping in snow and ice.
 Tires for school buses should be chosen according to their route and the potential of danger.

 Routes that drivers use during summer may not work well during winter for the harsh cold weather.
 In Western Canada, routing should be adjusted to ensure driver and passenger safety.
 Snow piles, narrow roads, and steep inclines are a few of the hazards that should be avoided when possible.
 The first rule of winter driving is have I chosen the safest route?